Banded Iron Formation (BIF)

 If you go back early in Earth’s geologic time, there wasn’t any free oxygen.
 There was a tremendous amount of carbon dioxide that filled the atmosphere.

 Eventually, stromatolites and other single-celled bacteria produced oxygen as a by-product.
 Oxygen filled the oceans and atmosphere and it mixed with iron.
 Remember that iron rusts when it reacts with oxygen giving it a red tint.

 So over time, the seafloor collected rusted iron.
-This rusted iron are in the different layers of banded iron formation (BIF) created about 3.7 billion years ago.
+This rusted iron is in the different layers of banded iron formation (BIF) created about 3.7 billion years ago.

 The alternating layers in banded iron formations represent rock being oxidized.
 This is when early photosynthetic life was just trying to get started by releasing free oxygen into Earth’s early atmosphere.

 Banded iron formations account for more than 60% of global iron reserves.
 We can find banded iron formations all over the world such as: